dennisguse/TheSchreibmaschine/README.md

 * CTRL-DEL and CTRL-BACKSPACE
 * CTRL-V (pasting from clipboard) is working in Chrome and IE.

+* ALT-S: Save the document (currently done via download).
+* ALT-N: Open a new window of TheSchreibmaschine.

 * ALT-A: toggle text alignment (left vs. center).
 * ALT-W: toggle page width (40% or 80% of full window).
 * ALT-C: toggle background color (white vs. whitesmoke).
+* ALT-V: toggle typewriter volume (0.0 vs. 1.0).
 * Use your browser's support for zooming in/out to change the font size.

 -----